Michelle F. Moseley Counseling

 You have an opportunity to truly embody compassion, grace, and love within the groups you lead.
 You are in a position to change the culture of those groups and spaces.
 When you become more aware of how trauma impacts your people (and it does, I promise), you can incorporate that awareness in how you lead and into the policies and practices of your church or organization.

-As a trauma therapist who specializes in working with survivors of religious trauma, I would be honored to help you learn and take steps to create a trauma-sensitive and responsive environment.
+As a trauma therapist who specializes in working with survivors of religious trauma, I would be honored to help you learn and take steps to create a trauma-sensitive and trauma-responsive environment.
 Read on for some options of how you can work with me:

-MENTAL HEALTH RELATED EVENTS FOR YOUR GROUP – I am passionate about sharing information with others, and am eager to discuss with you how I might be able to provide information to your group around topics related to mental health.
-Possible topics could include being trauma-informed, recognizing depression or anxiety in teens, or general education regarding mental health.
+I am passionate about sharing information with others, and am eager to discuss with you how I might be able to provide information to your group around topics related to mental health that directly address your specific needs.
+Possible topics include creating trauma-informed small groups, recognizing depression or anxiety in teens, or general education regarding mental health.
 If this is of interest to you, please fill out this contact form and I’ll be in touch to discuss what would be the best fit for your group.

-SEEK YOUR OWN MENTAL HEALTH SUPPORT – Being a leader is hard!
+Being a leader is hard!
 Leading within a faith-based space can often come with multiple demands on your time and energy, as well the need to carry the concerns of many people.
 Not to mention any type of preparation and/or speaking that’s involved.
 I encourage you to care for your own mental health and find support to help you do so.
 Talking with a licensed mental health professional can be helpful even when things are going okay, and can be necessary when you start to feel the effects of life on your overall wellness.
+There are plenty of licensed mental health providers who will respect your role and beliefs, while providing a confidential space to receive your own support.
 If you’re looking for a mental health provider, I would be happy to assist you in finding a good fit.
 I have some availability to see folks who are located in NC, and I have a network of colleagues throughout the US.
 So, if you’re interested in learning what working with a mental health professional might look like, complete this contact form and I’ll be happy to follow up.

-Michelle F. Moseley is a Licensed Mental Health Counselor in NC.
+Michelle F. Moseley (she/her) is a Licensed Clinical Mental Health Counselor in NC (#12491).
 She believes ALL people deserve respect, compassion, and access to mental and physical healthcare.
-Michelle specializes in working with survivors of religious trauma and with those who have body image concerns, finding there is frequent overlap in these areas.
+Michelle specializes in working with survivors of religious trauma, and with those who have body image concerns, finding there is frequent overlap in these areas.
+She also frequently supports late-identified neurodivergent individuals as they navigate the grief and relief of a new understanding of self.
 You can learn more about Michelle by visiting her website at MichelleFMoseley.com or following her on Instagram – @therapy_with_michelle